nathanvnbg/2PC-Project/README.md

 ## Setup

 See the included fabfile for getting it to run on GEE.
+Before running, slicelet urls should be set in coordinator.py and client.py.
 Here is a brief list of important commands:

 upload_replica/coordinator/client - uploads python source code to slicelet